The Gong Show: Finale

-The group "Lobster Repair" (who performed Harry Belafonte's song "Day-O") won the final $516.32 and trophy of the NBC era.
-Gotterer presented the award as Barris had been escorted off the set by NBC security.
+The last act on the show, the group "Lobster Repair", performed Harry Belafonte's song "Day-O" and won the final $516.32 and trophy of the NBC era.
+Gotterer presented the award and Barris closed the show by thanking the crew and introducing Gene, Gene the Dancing Machine, along with Jaye P. Morgan, whom NBC had banned from appearing on the show after exposing her breasts.